Yash0605/DSA/Practice/Graphs/Find if Path Exists in Graph/readme.md

 ## Solution Explanation

 Basic Graph Problem => can be solved using **adjacency matrix/list** and using **either BFS or DFS Traversal**

+Prac 2 => missed to add visited => not able to determine when to use visited list but able to grasp it now => need to do a dry run from which we can see that we will get a loop since we have a bidirectional graph